xchen2763/TorchLeet/README.md

 **An all new set of questions to help you understand and implement Large Language Models from scratch.**

 1. Implement KL Divergence Loss
+2. Implement RMS Norm
-2. Implement Byte Pair Encoding from Scratch
+3. Implement Byte Pair Encoding from Scratch
-3. Create an embeddings out of an LLM
+4. Create an embeddings out of an LLM
-4. Implement Predictive Prefill with Speculative Decoding
+5. Implement Predictive Prefill with Speculative Decoding
-5. Implement Attention from Scratch
+6. Implement Attention from Scratch
-6. Implement Multi-Head Attention from Scratch
+7. Implement Multi-Head Attention from Scratch
-7. Implement Grouped Query Attention from Scratch
+8. Implement Grouped Query Attention from Scratch
-8. Implement KV Cache in Multi-Head Attention from Scratch
+9. Implement KV Cache in Multi-Head Attention from Scratch
-9. Implement Sinusoidal Embeddings
+10. Implement Sinusoidal Embeddings
-10. Implement ROPE Embeddings
+11. Implement ROPE Embeddings
-11. Implement SmolLM from Scratch
+12. Implement SmolLM from Scratch
-12. Implement Quantization of Models
+13. Implement Quantization of Models
     a.
 Types of Quantization
-13. Implement Beam Search atop LLM for decoding
+14. Implement Beam Search atop LLM for decoding
-14. Implement Top K Sampling atop LLM for decoding
+15. Implement Top K Sampling atop LLM for decoding
-15. Implement Top p Sampling atop LLM for decoding
+16. Implement Top p Sampling atop LLM for decoding
-16. Implement Temperature Sampling atop LLM for decoding
+17. Implement Temperature Sampling atop LLM for decoding
-17. Implement LoRA on a layer of an LLM
+18. Implement LoRA on a layer of an LLM
-18. Mix two models to create a mixture of Experts
+19. Mix two models to create a mixture of Experts
-19. Apply SFT on SmolLM
+20. Apply SFT on SmolLM
-20. Apply RLHF on SmolLM
+21. Apply RLHF on SmolLM
-21. Implement DPO based RLHF
+22. Implement DPO based RLHF
-22. Add continous batching to your LLM
+23. Add continous batching to your LLM
-23. Chunk Textual Data for Dense Passage Retreival
+24. Chunk Textual Data for Dense Passage Retreival
-24. Implement Lage scale Training => 5D Parallelism
+25. Implement Lage scale Training => 5D Parallelism

 **What's cool? 🚀**
 - **Diverse Questions**: Covers beginner to advanced PyTorch concepts (e.g., tensors, autograd, CNNs, GANs, and more).